-The calculated demand for energy services by appliance group is converted into a growth index with the reference year of the consumption forecast being the base year (index = 100).
-These indices are combined into a composite index for all appliances based on their relative estimated energy consumption in the base year.
-As the index captures the benefits to users from the appliance use, it is also referred to as the benefits index.
+The calculated demand for energy services by appliance group is converted into a growth index for each load type, with the reference year of the consumption forecast being the base year (index = 100).
+For baseload, the relevant appliance groups are combined into a composite index based on their relative estimate energy consumption in the base year.
+AEMO divides the appliance growth indices by the number of households in a forecast year.